plutomi/plutomi/README.md

 $ scripts/run.sh --stack <web|api>
 ```

-The script also has hot reloading for both so you can make changes and see them reflected immediately once you save the file.
+The script also has hot reloading for both so you can make changes and see them reflected immediately once you change & save a file.
+Update the `.env` in `packages/api`

 ### Deploying